1964 United States presidential election: Assassination of President John F. Kennedy

+On November 22, 1963, President John F. Kennedy was assassinated in Dallas, Texas, and Vice President Lyndon B. Johnson became president immediately following the assassination under the presidential succession line.

-President Kennedy was assassinated on November 22, 1963, in Dallas, Texas.
-Supporters were shocked and saddened by the loss of the charismatic President, while opposition candidates were put in the awkward position of running against the policies of a slain political figure.
+Kennedy's death shocked and saddened many Americans, while opposing candidates were put in the awkward position of running against Johnson following JFK's assassination.

-During the following period of mourning, Republican leaders called for a political moratorium, so as not to appear disrespectful.
-As such, little politicking was done by the candidates of either major party until January 1964, when the primary season officially began.
+During the national period of mourning, Republican leaders called for a political moratorium, so they would not appear to be disrespectful to Kennedy or Johnson.
+As such, little political activities were done by the candidates of either major party until January 1964, when the primary season officially began.
 At the time, most political pundits saw Kennedy's assassination as leaving the nation politically unsettled.